cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

   <img src="./typescript-babel-compare.png" alt="A weighing scale with a TypeScript logo on one scale and a Babel logo on the other" />
 </div>

-The TypeScript compiler and [Babel][babeljs-url] are very similar tools, and often you can choose one or the other - they are both capable of TypeScript to JavaScript compilation and JavaScript downlevelling.
+The TypeScript compiler and [Babel][babeljs-url] are very similar tools, and often you can choose one or the other - they are both capable of TypeScript compilation and downlevelling.

-**However, there is a key difference** - Babel cannot type check TypeScript code, it can only convert it to its JavaScript equivalent; you would still need to use the TypeScript compiler to verify correct usage of types.
+**However, there is a key difference** - Babel cannot type check TypeScript code, it can only convert it to its JavaScript equivalent; you would still need to use the standalone TypeScript compiler to verify correct usage of types in your code.

 Unless you're developing an application which requires the use of Babel, I'd recommend just using the TypeScript compiler.

 # A Simple Example

 Below is a trivial example of a JavaScript code snippet and its TypeScript equivalent, with an obvious flaw meaning it will always fail at runtime.
 Here, we try to add a new item to an array parameter using the [spread operator][spread-operator-url].
-Further examples in this post will cover some more realistic and less obvious type errors which TypeScript can help us with.

 ```
 function addApple(shoppingList) {